Step One: Create a Trip

 Northwood in Rhinelander was built in 1989 and is considered one of the gems of the north at 6,724 yards and a slope of 140.

 Also, try an up-north original, pretty Eagle River Golf Club (early 1920s), which plays tougher than most 6,100-yard courses because of its hilly terrain and tight fairways.

 The Chippewa Valley Golf Club in Menomonie has rolling hills and a nice mix of wooded and open holes -- and a par-5 that’s 600 yards long.
 In La Crosse, there’s tight, tricky Forest Hills, one of the state’s oldest courses, laid out at the base of big Granddad’s Bluff.
 It dates to the early 1900s.

 Drugan’s Castle Mound near Holmen plays below, around and between bluffs -- and past a barn.
-In the St. Croix Valley, try the lovely riverside New Richmond Golf Club (6,726 yards, slope 133); the ups and downs of St. Croix National (6,909 yards, slope 138), built on an old ski slope near Somerset; or a couple of favorites with local golfers, the River Falls Golf Club and Clifton Highlands at Prescott.
+In the St. Croix Valley, try the lovely riverside New Richmond Golf Club (6,726 yards, slope 133); the ups and downs of St. Croix National (6,909 yards, slope 138), built on an old ski slope near Somerset; or a favorite with local golfers, Clifton Highlands at Prescott.

 From the Fox Valley to Door County, good, inexpensive golf is plentiful.
 And if you tee it up on a Green Bay Packer game day, you might have the course to yourself.

 In Door County, where golf courses are as common now as state parks, try Idlewild in Sturgeon Bay, The Orchards (7,068 yards, slope 130) at Egg Harbor or Peninsula State Park -- with views of Lake Michigan -- in Fish Creek.
 Then check out the peninsula’s beaches, lighthouses, shops and fruit orchards, which, by the way, are part of the scenery on the back nine at The Orchards.